 Funder: DOC NIST ERA

-Summary: Supports broadband adoption, digital equity, and workforce development for Indian Tribes, Alaska Native entities, and Native Hawaiian organizations.
+Summary: Competitive grants for Indian Tribes, Alaska Native entities, and Native Hawaiian organizations to support digital equity and broadband adoption initiatives.

-Key Information: 10% cost share required (waivers possible); only one application per entity or consortium.
+Key Information: 10% cost share required (waivers available); only one application per eligible entity or consortium.